-Please see Section 21 for detailed instructions on completing schedule DMH-1.
+2. DMH-1: Section 21.0 has detailed instructions on completing schedule DMH-1.

-- 3. Enter the agency administration expenses for each program reported on the appropriate lines of each State Agency's DMH-1.
-Article 28 hospitals may use the same step-down methodology used in their Institutional Cost Report (ICR) - 4.
-Enter the revenue for each program reported on the appropriate lines of schedule DMH-1.
-For direct contract funded programs, all revenue received from OASAS, OMH or OPWDD is reported as Net Deficit Funding.
-For programs funded through a local contract with a county, all revenue received from OASAS, OMH, OPWDD and/or the county is reported as Net Deficit Funding. - 5.
-Transfer all items of expense and revenue from DMH-1 to DMH-2.
-Make all adjustments necessary to accommodate other than accrual accounting for claims.
+Enter the agency administration expenses for each program reported on the appropriate lines of each State Agency's DMH-1.
+Article 28 hospitals may use the same step-down methodology used in their Institutional Cost Report (ICR).

+OASAS, OMH and/or OPWDD funding received via direct contract or local contract is reported as Net Deficit Funding.

-Please see Section 22 for detailed instructions on completing schedule DMH-2.
+3. DMH-2: Section 22.0 has detailed instructions on completing schedule DMH-2.